The short version

 - It does not read the content of pages you visit beyond the cookie banner itself.

-- It does not collect or transmit form data, passwords, or anything you type.
+- It does not collect or transmit form data, passwords, or anything you type — outside the optional "Report broken site" textarea, where you choose what to write.

 - It does not run analytics scripts, A/B tests, or feature flags.

-- It does not phone home with crash reports or performance data.
+- It does not phone home with passive crash reports or performance data.

 - It does not sell, share, or rent any data, because there is no data to sell, share, or rent.